axilmar/execlib/README.md

 Allows the execution of tasks in a worker thread; the number of worker threads are defined in the constructor.

-### future

-Allows the passing of a result to a function; provided as a simpler alternative to std::future/std::promise.

-### event

-Allows the raising of an event from one thread to another; provided as a wrapper around a mutex, a wait condition and a boolean flag.

 ### counter

 Allows blocking on a variable until that variable reaches a specific value; useful for counting tasks.